lucy-sha512/archethic-docs/docs/learn/sharding/replication-attestation.md

 ### Nested replications

-Moreover, when we are dealing with recipients for transfer or smart contract calls, we want to support the recipients shards will be notified only when the main transaction is validated and stored.
+ When we are dealing with recipients for transfer or smart contract calls, we want to support the recipients shards will be notified only when the main transaction is validated and stored.
 So for example, the replication can be splitted by levels: [ Main Chain ] -> [ Recipient Chains]

 Then the welcome node will be notified by a validation node with a given number of replica confirmations.